Regenerative medicine

 Lymphedema treatment using gene therapy

-Lymphedema is a lymphatic vascular system disorder characterized by impaired lymphatic return and swelling of the extremities.
-Accumulation of undrained fluid/lymph results in fibrosis and adipose tissue deposition in the affected arm or leg.
-It can be inherited or occurs after cancer surgery and lymph node removal.
-Indeed, 10-15% of women develop lymphedema after surviving breast cancer.
-It is a common disease affecting more than 120 million people worldwide and causing a significant morbidity, however there is no curative treatment for lymphedema.
+Characterized by impaired lymphatic return and swelling of the extremities, lymphedema results in the accumulation of undrained fluid/lymph, leading to fibrosis and adipose tissue deposition in the affected arm or leg.
+While it can be inherited, it more commonly occurs following cancer surgery and lymph node removal.
+Unfortunately, there is currently no curative treatment for lymphedema.

-TheraLymph program: A Therapy to restore lymphatic flow lymphedema
+TheraLymph program: A dual RNA Therapy to restore lymphatic flow in patients with lymphedema

 Timeline & Funding